-Wine Dine & Travel Magazine is now a multimedia publishing company developing exciting original content on travel, food and wine in video, digital, & print.
+Wine Dine & Travel Magazine — a multimedia publishing company developing exciting original interactive content on travel, food and wine.

 Wine Dine & Travel Magazine has always been a pioneer in digital and print magazine publishing.
 We are again pushing the boundaries of publishing by expanding our content and delivery channels.
 With the addition of integrated contextual video and interactivity in our flagship digital magazine and the introduction of our YouTube Channel we offer a new level of entertainment and enlightenment for our viewers.